Myth of the Gold Rush

 Competition alone made gold hunting a break-even proposition for most miners.
 And the back-breaking work of extracting the golden treasure seemed impossible to others.
 It was a bust not a boom for most gold-diggers.
 They often went home broke and ashamed.

-One thing for sure, gold fever sold newspapers and publishers jumped at the chance to use the fever to sell papers in the winter of 1848-1849.
+One thing for sure, sold newspapers and publishers jumped at the chance to use the fever to sell papers in the winter of 1848-1849.
 Stories came straight from the goldfields about miners digging and unearthing unbelievable riches.
 The tall tales surpassed most readers’ wildest dreams.

 For the quick-witted miner who failed in the goldfields, there was still money to be made in the mining camps next to gold-digging sites.
 Everything from mining tools to food, clothing, shelter, saloons, gambling halls and brothels awaited the tired, hungry and lonely miners.